NVIDIA/aistore/README.md

 $ BUCKET=myS3bucket go test ./tests -v -run=download -args -numfiles=100 -match='a\d+'
 ```

-This command runs test that matches the specified string ("download").
+This command runs a test that matches the specified string ("download").
 The test then downloads up to 100 objects from the bucket called myS3bucket, whereby the names of those objects match `a\d+` regex.

-> In addition to the AIS cluster itself you can deploy [AIS CLI](cli/README.md) - an easy-to-use AIS-integrated command-line management tool.
-The tool supports multiple commands and options; the first one that you may want to try is `ais status` to show state and status of the AIS cluster and its nodes.
+> In addition to the AIS cluster itself, you can deploy [AIS CLI](cli/README.md) - an easy-to-use AIS-integrated command-line management tool.
+The tool supports multiple commands and options; the first one that you may want to try is `ais status` to show the state and status of the AIS cluster and its nodes.
 AIS CLI deployment is documented in the [CLI readme](cli/README.md) and includes two easy steps: building the binary (via `cli/install.sh`) and sourcing Bash auto-completions.

-> For more testing commands and command line options, please refer to the corresponding [README](ais/tests/README.md) and/or the [test sources](ais/tests/).
+> For more testing commands and command-line options, please refer to the corresponding [README](ais/tests/README.md) and/or the [test sources](ais/tests/).
 > For other useful commands, see the [Makefile](ais/Makefile).

-> For tips and help pertaining to local non-containerized deployment, please see [the tips](docs/local_tips.md).
+> For tips and help on local non-containerized deployment, please see [the tips](docs/local_tips.md).

 > For info on how to run AIS executables, see [command-line arguments](docs/command_line.md).